nomadev/ds216j-ipkg-install/README.md

 5. Set PATH: Open: /etc/profile (with vi, nano etc.) and add the following to the last line.
 `PATH=/opt/bin:/opt/sbin:$PATH` <-- make sure to add $PATH to the end.

 6. Set the init script so that it can be used even after rebooting.

-i.
-Create /etc/rc.local with the following contents and attach execution privilege (chmod 755).
+  1. Create /etc/rc.local with the following contents and attach execution privilege (chmod 755).

     ```
 #!/bin/sh